Phantamium/password_strength/README.md

 ----------------
 This project is a simple Python console application that allows the user to check the strength of a password or generate a strong password automatically.
-It was created for the flipped course “Introduction to Problem Solving using Python.”

 Features
 --------